privefl/advr38book/docs/good-practices.md

 ## Getting help

+### Help yourself, learn how to debug

+A basic solution is to print everything, but it's usually not working well on complex problems.
+A convenient solution to see all the variables' states in your code is to place some `browser()` anywhere you want to check the variables' states.

+Learn more with [this book chapter](https://bookdown.org/rdpeng/rprogdatascience/debugging.html) and [this RStudio article](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).

+### External help

 Can't remember useful functions?
 Use [cheat sheets](https://www.rstudio.com/resources/cheatsheets/).

 You can search for specific R stuff on https://rseek.org/.
 You should also read documentations carefully.
 If you're using a package, search for vignettes and a GitHub repository.